Arakiss/nexlog/README.md

 ## Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.
+While I'm currently the sole developer of this project, I'm open to contributions.
+If you have suggestions or want to contribute, please feel free to open an issue or submit a pull request.

 ## Roadmap

+Here's what I'm planning for future updates:

 - Add support for custom log formatters
 - Implement log rotation for file-based logging